 - Strengthen plants’ immune systems

-- Are non-toxic to beneficial insects and wildlife
+- Non-toxic to beneficial insects and wildlife

 - Remain active in the soil for long periods

-An example of a simple nitrogen fertilizer would be one that lists only urea or ammonium sulfate as the ingredient.
+If a soil test reveals a deficiency of one major nutrient, you can purchase a simple fertilizer, which contains only nitrogen, phosphorus, or potassium as a standalone ingredient.
+Simple fertilizers can be chemical or organic in makeup.
+An example of simple nitrogen fertilizer would be one that lists only urea or ammonium sulfate as the ingredient.
 A simple phosphorus fertilizer might list superphosphate or ground mineral phosphate as the ingredient.
 A potassium fertilizer may list muriate of potash on the container.

-Technically, all organic fertilizers are slow-release, as it takes time for organic matter to decompose in the presence of soil microorganisms.
+Technically, all organic fertilizers are slow-release, because it takes time for organic matter to decompose in the presence of soil microorganisms.
 The slowest acting organic fertilizers include insoluble mineral fertilizers, like rock potash and other rock powders.

 Gardeners who prefer to fertilize plants infrequently can use slow-release fertilizers, which are coated or encapsulated to control the release of the fertilizer over a period of several weeks or months.
 These types of fertilizers are especially popular for houseplant care and outdoor containers.